tocoteron/joycon-python/README.md

 ```

-`cython-hidapi` to use Bluetooth / HID connection in Python.
+You need `cython-hidapi` to use Bluetooth / HID connection in Python.

+Alternatively, you can use `hid` instead if `cython-hidapi` fails to find your JoyCons.

 ## Gyroscope